gabrielEloy/full-quality-image-transfer/readme.md

 Well, that happened to me.
 A lot.

-That's why I created my own app, with an easy way to transfer images without any quality loss whatsoever.
+That's why I created my own app, with an easy way to transfer images without any quality loss whatsoever!